tailwindlabs/tailwindcss/source/docs/cursor.blade.md

     [
       '.cursor-auto',
       'cursor: auto;',
+      "Set the mouse cursor based on the context.",
+    ],
+    [
+      '.cursor-default',
+      'cursor: default;',
-      "Set the mouse cursor to the default browser behavior.", ],
+      "Set the mouse cursor to the default arrow cursor.", ],
     [
       '.cursor-pointer',